Europa-Center: Notable features

 On top of the high-rise, and visible across Berlin, is a large metal star-in-a-circle symbol, the logo of car manufacturer Mercedes-Benz.
 It weighs 15,000 kg, has an outer diameter of 10 metres, completes approximately two revolutions a minute, and glows at night with the help of 681 fluorescent tubes.
 The shopping mall initially comprised an ice rink (closed in 1974) and the Royal Palast cinema, with the world's largest projection screen at the time of its opening in 1965 (closed in 2004).
 There was also an observation deck on the roof.

 Today's major attractions include "The Clock of Flowing Time", a 13 m high water clock of communicating vessels, and the Mengenlehreuhr originally located on nearby Kurfürstendamm.
 The basement is home to a Kabarett theatre and a large Irish pub.

 The building features prominently in the 1966 spy film The Quiller Memorandum and in the 1981 biographical drama Christiane F.

+Since 1965 the cabarett theatre Die Stachelschweine is in Europa-Center.